 Sadly, it’s too late for you, but if you have a child on the way, it might be time to get a cat.
 In 2002, the National Institutes of Health released a study that found children under a year old who were exposed to a cat were less likely to develop allergies—and not just pet allergies.
 According to Marshall Plaut, M.D., chief of the allergic mechanisms section at the National Institute of Allergy and Infectious Diseases, "high pet exposure early in life appears to protect against not only pet allergy but also other types of common allergies, such as allergy to dust mites, ragweed, and grass."
 And while the cat parasite Toxoplasma gondii is a threat to young children, experts say that by changing your cat’s litter box every day and keeping the animal indoors, you should be safe and allergy free!

 Cats have a reputation of being aloof and not caring about their humans, but they have saved countless lives over the years.
-One cat in the United Kingdom warns her human when he’s about to have an epileptic seizure, while a cat in Montana woke up its two humans when a gas pipe started leaking.
+One cat in the United Kingdom warned her human when he was about to have an epileptic seizure, while a cat in Montana woke up its two humans when a gas pipe started leaking.
 Firefighters told the couple that the house could easily have exploded if not for cat’s intervention.

 One cat has even received the highest medal available to military animals.
 Simon the cat was onboard the HMS Amethyst, which was sailing up the Yangtze in 1949 when a shell hit the ship, killing several marines and severely injuring Simon.
 (The event marked the beginning of the 101-day siege of the ship, which would become known as the Yangtze Incident.)
 Simon was fixed up, and despite being injured, performed his ship duty and started catching the rats that were threatening the ship’s food supply, as well as providing moral support for the surviving sailors.
 Simon died not long after the ship returned to the UK, but he was posthumously awarded the UK’s Dickin Medal, recognized as the animal Victoria Cross, for "behaviour [of] the highest order, although the blast was capable of making a hole over a foot in diameter in a steel plate."